vcloudblock/vcloudblock-desktop/CHANGE.md

 - **Fix bug**
     1. Severe freeze after switching targets several times.
     2. The remote resource update address configuration error caused the program to crash after clicking the Check Update button.
-    3. The remote resource update address incorrectly uses openblockcc instead of the address in the configuration.
+    3. The remote resource update address incorrectly uses vcloudblock instead of the address in the configuration.
     4. When the blocks nested inside the blocks in the toolbox are in the workspace, the internal blocks are erroneously disabled when the disabled state is updated.
     5. An error is reported after opening multiple windows: the address is already in use.